Bumble Bee Decorations Activity

 - Glue or tape the face in place.

-- Place your bumble bee decoration on a table to brighten up a meal!
+- Place your bumble bee decoration on a table to brighten up a meal or gathering of any kind!